kastiglione/ExpressiveReactiveCocoa/README.md

 # Expressive ReactiveCocoa

-WIP talk on ReactiveCocoa.
+WiP talk on what it is about ReactiveCocoa that makes it expressive.
 Feedback to make it awesome welcome.